-A.5.9.
+A.5.8.
 Decorator invocation

-Whenever a business method is invoked on an instance of a simple bean or EJB session or message-driven bean, the container intercepts the business method invocation and, after processing the interceptor stack, as defined in Section A.3.11, "Interceptor invocation", invokes decorators of the bean.
+Whenever a business method is invoked on an instance of a bean with decorators, the container intercepts the business method invocation and, after processing the interceptor stack, as defined in Section A.3.12, "Interceptor invocation", invokes decorators of the bean.